ippqw5/TAIL/content/news/20-12-02-ICML-best-paper copy/index.md

 ---
-title: yyyyyyyyyyyy
+title: dasdsa
-date: 2020-12-01
+date: 2020-12-03
+image:
+  focal_point: 'top'
 ---

-Congratulations to Richard Hendricks for winning first place in the Wowchemy Prize.
+Congratulations to Jian Yang and Monica Hall for winning the Best Paper Award at the 2020 Conference on Wowchemy for their paper “Learning Wowchemy”.

 <!--more-->